-Stitch all around from top to the other side.
-I did simple running stitch.
+Stitch all around from the top to the other side.
+I did a simple running stitch.
 While stitching towards the other side of the bat remember to keep a small opening at the bottom side so that you can insert a pencil through it.
 Done stitching?
 Tie a knot or 2 and cut off extra thread.

 Wasn’t that easy and fun?
 Grab more fun colored felts and make some more!